Katharine Hamnett: Early life

-Hamnett was born on 16 August 1947, the daughter of James Appleton, a group captain.
-She attended Cheltenham Ladies’ College.
+Hamnett was born on 16 August 1947 in Gravesend, Kent, the daughter of James Appleton, a group captain.
+She attended Cheltenham Ladies' College.

 Career

 Hamnett graduated from Saint Martin's School of Art.
 She set up Tuttabankem with Anne Buck in 1969.
 From 1975, she was a freelance fashion designer in London, Paris, Milan, New York and Hong Kong until she founded the Katharine E. Hamnett clothes label in 1979.

 Media exposure

 Hamnett's oversized T-shirts with large block letter slogans, launched in 1983, were adopted by pop bands, including Wham!.
 George Michael wore his white "CHOOSE LIFE" shirt in the music video for "Wake Me Up Before You Go-Go".
-The t-shirt also appeared in Queen's video for "Hammer to Fall" (worn by Roger Taylor).
+The T-shirt also appeared in Queen's video for "Hammer to Fall" (worn by Roger Taylor).
 Taylor wore Hamnett's "WORLDWIDE NUCLEAR BAN NOW" shirt during Queen's historic appearance at the first edition of the Rock in Rio festival in Rio de Janeiro, Brazil.

 In 1984, ZTT's Paul Morley designed a series of "FRANKIE SAY..."
 T-shirts to promote the record label's chart act Frankie Goes to Hollywood (FGTH).
 Morley has stated that these designs were consciously based on Hamnett's slogan T-shirts: "What persuaded me was reading Katharine Hamnett saying she wanted the T-shirts ripped off, which reminded me of Mark P, saying he wanted Sniffin' Glue to be ripped off.
 And I mean, I did a fanzine, so when I read that I thought, great, fanzine T-shirts!"
 The official FGTH designs were particularly successful, and spawned many imitations of their own.

 Models such as Naomi Campbell have appeared in Hamnett shirts bearing the slogans "USE A CONDOM" and "PEACE".

 Hamnett viewed her T-shirts as a way of getting her message across: "If you want to get the message out there, you should print it in giant letters on a t-shirt."
 Her first shirt featured the "CHOOSE LIFE" slogan.
 Inspired by a Buddhist exhibit, it was a comment against war, death and destruction.
 Hamnett has spoken out several times against the slogan's use by anti-abortion activists in the U.S. She wrote on her website, "It's not about the anti-abortion lobby.
 The US anti-abortion lobby attempted to appropriate CHOOSE LIFE.
 We are taking it back and promoting its real meaning.
 Ours is authentic and I believe in a woman's right to choose."

 In 2015, Hamnett designed a T-shirt reading CHOOSE LOVE for the charity Help Refugees (which is now known as Choose Love).

 Outside her own label, in 1984 Hamnett was involved in the founding of Tanya Sarne's Ghost label.